rancher/dashboard/README.md

 edit | Custom components to show as the edit (or view config) view for a particular resource instance list | Custom components to show as the list view for a resource type models | Custom logic extending the standard `resource-instance` "class" for each API type and model returned by the API

+There is one `Config` entry for each "product", which are the result of installing one of our helm charts to add a feature into Rancher such as Istio, monitoring, logging, CIS scans, etc.  The config defines things like:
+  - The condition for when that product should appear (usually the presense of a type in a certain k8s API group)
+  - What types should appear in the left nav, how they're labeled, grouped, ordered
+  - Custom table headers for each type

+Helm charts have a generic installer control which lets you edit their `values.yaml` by default.
+To present a custom form for the user to configure a chart (especially the ones for our products), you create a matching `chart/<name>.vue` component, where the name corresponds to the `catalog.cattle.io/ui-component` annotation's value on the chart.

+Similarly, instead of a generic YAML detail or edit screen, you can provide your own component for any type in `detail/<type>.vue` or `edit/<type>.vue`.
+Detail components should generally use the `<ResourceTabs>` component to show the standard detail tabs + any specific ones you want to define.
+Edit components similarly generally use `<CruResource>`.

+To customize the list view for a type, you can either change the header definitions (in `config/`) or provide a `list/<type>.vue` component to use instead of the standard one.

+All objects returned from the API have a "base-class" (technically not _really_, but logically) of `resource-instance`.
+Every individual type can add additional behavior to its "sub-class" in `models/<type>.js`.

+All `<type>`s throughout are the **lowercased** version of the k8s API group and kind, such as `apps.deployment`.
+Lowercase won't matter in case-insensitive macOS but will break when built in CI or on Linux.
+Use the "Jump" menu in the UI to find the type you want and then copy the string out of the URL.

 ### Other commonly changed stuff